* Important *

 A Simple Guide To WordPress Content Formatting For Beginners

-WordPress Visual Editor Buttons Explained
+WordPress Visual Editor Menu Toolbar Explained

-(WordPress Visual Editor Menu Toolbar Buttons)
+(WordPress Visual Editor Menu Toolbar)

-(WP Text [HTML] Editor)
+(WP Text Editor)

-6. Bold – Highlight the words your want to add bold formatting to and click this button.
+6. Bold – Highlight words and click this button to add bold formatting.

 8. Strikethrough – Add

-strikethrough formatting to your text.
+strikethrough formatting to your content.